Support for people living with dementia

 Depending on your needs, you could be offered support including information and advice and signposting to other services.
 You may also get help with assessments:

-If you are unsure who your coordinator is or you would like support, please call 01344 823220.
+If you are not sure who your coordinator is or you would like support, please call 01344 823220.

 Bracknell Forest has support groups for people with dementia and their carers including: